cbcrg/tcoffee/docs/tcoffee_quickstart_unistrap.rst

 This flag defines the number of MSA replicates

 - **-bootstrap** (usage:**-bootstrap=<integer>** , default: 10)
 This flag defines the number of Bootsrap replicates.
-Note that the final number of replicates will be msa*bootstrap
+Note that the final number of replicates will be msa* x bootstrap

 - **-outfile** (usage:**-outfile=<tree_method>** , default:stdout)
 This flag defines the outfile name